Bahrain prime minister dies at 84, royal palace says | DW | 11.11.2020

 "The Royal Court mourns His Royal Highness ... who passed away this morning at Mayo Clinic Hospital in the United States," Bahrain's state news agency said.

+In November 2019, Prince Khalifa traveled to Germany for undisclosed medical treatments, but returned to Bahrain several months later.

+Read more:UAE and Bahrain sign normalization deal with Israel at White House

 Prince Khalifa was one of the world's longest-serving heads of government.
-He had served as prime minister for almost 50 years, having taken up the post after Bahrain gained independence from Britain in 1971.
+He held the post of prime minister for almost 50 years, having entered office after Bahrain gained independence from Britain in 1971.

-His rule was severely tested by the Arab Spring protests in 2011 that demanded his ouster over long-running allegations of corruption.
+He was born into the Al Khalifa dynasty that has ruled Bahrain for the past two centuries.
+His father, Sheikh Salman bin Hamad Al Khalifa, ruled the island from 1942 to 1961 until Prince Khalifa's brother took power in 1971.

+Under an informal arrangement, the prince ran the government and economy, while his brother handled the island's diplomacy and ceremonial duties.

 Britain's High Court has stripped Bahrain's Prince Nasser bin Hamad Al-Khalifa of immunity from prosecution over allegations of torture.
 DW asks how the ruling will affect cozy relations between London and Manama.

-Note: An earlier version of this article erroneously had a picture of the Crown Prince.
-This has been corrected.